 Early 2000s PAEYC moves from volunteer to staffed model

 Five-year strategic plan and rebrand approved by PAEYC Board of Directors.
-PennAEYC continues as the statewide affiliate of NAEYC and PAEYC houses the Pittsburgh Chapter of PennAEYC
+PAEYC partners with The Pennsylvania Association for The Education of Young Children (PennAEYC) to support the Pittsburgh Chapter of PennAEYC.

 PAEYC rebrands as Trying Together